-To use remotely sensed data, in situ data and three different modeling software suites to model water flow and sediment transport within the Wax Lake Delta in order to predict the future extent of the Delta and obtain a better understanding of why the area is experiencing aggregation.
+To use remotely sensed data, in situ data, and three different modeling software suites, to model water flow and sediment transport within the Wax Lake Delta in order to predict the future extent of the Delta and obtain a better understanding of why the area is experiencing aggregation.
 The results will provide crucial data to coastal scientists and managers and offer insight into how to direct coastal restoration projects in areas of Louisiana where coastal marshes are eroding, often at rapid rates.

 Abstract:

 Insert here (150 - 250 words, preferably one paragraph)

-Land loss due to erosion, land subsidence and sea level rise along the Louisiana coast has amounted to 4900 km2 since the 1930s, and an additional 4500 km2 could be lost within 50 years if no action is taken.
-While most of the coastline is suffering land loss, the Wax Lake Delta has been building at a rate of approximately 5 km2 per year since the early 1970s.
-This study used remotely sensed data, in situ data and Deltares Delft3D hydrological modeling software to model water flow and sediment transport in the Wax Lake Delta in order to better understand deltaic sediment dynamics and forecast delta formation.
-Outputs from the model include modeled sediment transport, water flow and an elevation time series.
-These outputs will be used inform coastal research by project partners at the Naval Research Laboratory in Mississippi and the Louisiana Universities Marine Consortium, and to direct restoration projects in areas of the coast where marshes are eroding.
+Land loss due to erosion, land subsidence, and sea level rise, along the Louisiana coast has amounted to 4900 km2 since the 1930s, and an additional 4500 km2 could be lost within 50 years if no action is taken.
+While most of the coastline is suffering land loss, the Wax Lake Delta has aggregated at a rate of approximately 5 km2 per year since the early 1970s.
+This study used remotely sensed data, in situ data, and Deltares Delft3D hydrological modeling software, to model water flow and sediment transport in the Wax Lake Delta to better understand deltaic sediment dynamics and forecast delta formation.
+Outputs from the model include modeled sediment transport as well as a water flow and elevation time series.
+These outputs will be used to inform coastal research by project partners at the Naval Research Laboratory in Mississippi and the Louisiana Universities Marine Consortium, and to direct restoration projects in areas of the coast where marshes are eroding.

 Community Concerns: